UkiSamouki/shavit/README.md

 # shavit
 A system for Shavit Center for health and a healthy lifestyle

-A system for Shavit Center for health and a healthy lifestyle

 provide your own .env file make database